jmaasch/reproducible-research/blogs/data_pkg_recreation.md

 ## Import packages

-First, we will import the packages we need: `datapackage` for data package construction, `frictionless` for data file validation, and `pandas` for light dataframe manipulation.
+First, we will import the Python packages that we need: `datapackage` for data package construction, `frictionless` for data file validation, and `pandas` for light dataframe manipulation.

 ## Read data